Decentralized SGD with Controlled Disagreement Finds Flatter Minima: Appendix

 \subsubsection{Evaluation details}

-\paragraph{Top-1 eigenvalue evaluation} We use Lanczos algorithm \cite{lanczos1950iteration} for efficient evaluation of the top-1 eigenvalue of the Hessian.
+\paragraph{Eigenvalue evaluation} We use the Lanczos algorithm \citep{lanczos1950iteration} for efficient evaluation of the max and min eigenvalues of the Hessian.
 To be specific, the loss function is

 where $s_b$ denotes a batch of samples from the training set, $\mathcal{S}$ denotes the total number of samples in the training set, and $\{s_1,\cdots,s_B\}$ collectively cover the entire training set.
-To exclude the impact of mismatched statistics in the batch normalization layers, we evaluate the Hessian-vector product in training mode and carefully control the random seed to ensure that the sample order, batching, and data augmentation are identical across all evaluations.
+To exclude the impact of mismatched statistics in the batch normalization layers and to reflect the actual training loss, we evaluate the Hessian-vector product in training mode and control the random seed to ensure that the sample order, batching, and data augmentation are identical across all evaluations.
+In our evaluation, we fix the mini-batch size to 32.

-We fix the number of Lanczos iterations to 15, which is sufficient for an accurate evaluation.
+We fix the number of Lanczos iterations to 30.